A Piece of Blue Sky: Legal action

-Scientology's publishing arm, New Era Publications International, attempted to prevent publication by arguing that the manuscript's inclusion of material by Hubbard infringed on their copyright of Hubbard's work, and would harm sales of the original texts.
+In 1990, Scientology's publishing arm, New Era Publications, attempted to prevent publication by arguing that the manuscript's inclusion of material by Hubbard infringed on their copyright of Hubbard's work, and would harm sales of the original texts.
 The court ruled that the manuscript might discourage people from buying Hubbard's books by convincing them he was a swindler, and that copyright law protects rather than forbids this kind of criticism.
 Before the outcome of the case was known, the publisher prepared two versions of the book: one with and one without Hubbard's quoted material.
 After publication, Scientologists picketed Atack's East Grinstead home for six days and spread defamatory leaflets around his neighbourhood.

 In April 1995, a court in England held that Atack had libelled Margaret Hodkin, the headmistress of Scientology's Greenfields School in England, and issued an injunction forbidding publication of an offending paragraph.
 The decision was upheld by the High Court in London in May 1995.
 The case led Amazon to remove the book from its listings in February 1999, but it reversed its decision a few months later after customers complained.